lfbzs/Yolov5-musicscore-local/README.md

 # Yolov5-musicscore-local
-通过使用Yolov5模型，进行乐谱音符的识别。并在本地电脑上运行
+Through the use of Yolov5 model, the recognition of musical notes.
+And run it on your local computer

-使用步骤：
+**使用步骤：**

-1.make_voc_dir 生成voc格式的文件夹。只需第一次使用时运行
+**1.make_voc_dir Generate voc format folder.
+Run only when first used

   	VOCdevkt

        --VOC2007
            --Annotations
            --JPEGImages

-2.添加标签和图像至VOCdevkt文件
+**2.Add labels and images to VOCdevkt files**

   	xml文件-->Annotations

   	image-->JPEGImages

-3.voc_to_yolo
+**3.voc_to_yolo**

-  修改classes/ TRAIN_RATIO/ file path
+  	Modify the  classes/ TRAIN_RATIO/ file path

-  在VOC2007文件中生成YOLOLabels文件，存储所有的标记文件
+  	YOLOLabels files are generated in VOC2007 files to store all tag files

     VOCdevkt
        --VOC2007